naiforfi/Bootcamp_repo/Final_project/Project_Description.md

 **Conclusion**
 I have cleaned up the dataset by replacing the missing values with mean per city.
 In addion, I extracted the `Rain` from the `weather` to form up the target.
-Further more, I have reseted the outliers to the minimum and maximum values then I have balanced the data with SMOTE and the Feature Scaling is implemented.
+Further more, I have resolved the outliers to the minimum and maximum values then I have balanced the data with SMOTE and the Feature Scaling is implemented.

-Finaly, I have train the traing dataset with three models and got the accuracy, recall, precision and F1-score:
+Finaly, I have Trained the training dataset with three models and got the accuracy, recall, precision and F1-score:

 1- `LogisticRegression`.